-Exeter v Leicester (Sun)
+Ashton double helps Leicester beat Exeter

-Premiership: Exeter Chiefs v Leicester Tigers (Sun)
+Premiership: Exeter Chiefs 17-22 Leicester Tigers - Chris Ashton equals Premiership try record

 Last updated on .From the section Rugby Union